Marcelo Martinez-Ferro

+Marcelo Martinez-Ferro is an argentinian pediatric surgeon specializing in fetal, neonatal, and thoracic surgery.
+He also developed a non-surgical treatment for pectus carinatum, which has been adopted in several countries, treating over 20,000 patients.
+Additionally, he is a board member of the Chest Wall International Group.

+Biography

 Marcelo Martinez-Ferro was born in Buenos Aires and graduated from the Buenos Aires University School of Medicine in 1983.
 He completed his residency in pediatric surgery at the Ricardo Gutierrez Children´s Hospital and in 1988, joined the staff of Garrahan national Children`s Hospital.
 In 1992 he completed a fellowship at the Fetal Treatment Center of the UCSF where he confirmed his interest in fetal treatment and video surgery.

-In 2001 Dr. Martinez-Ferro along with the CEMIC Surgical and Obstetrical Team performed the first fetal surgery in a patient with myelomeningocele in Argentina.
+In 2001, Martinez-Ferro, along with the Surgical and Obstetrical Team of CEMIC (a medical center in Buenos Aires), performed the first fetal surgery in Argentina on a patient with myelomeningocele to prevent the consequences of amniotic fluid contact with the spinal cord in the maternal uterus; this was the first such intervention to be performed outside of the United States.

-In 2001, Martinez-Ferro worked with pectus carinatum patients, providing a nonsurgical treatment of their condition using dynamic compression braces, building on work of Brazilian orthopedist Sydney Haje and coworkers.

-Dr. Martínez-Ferro is currently the professor of surgery and pediatrics, Chief Division of Pediatric Surgery, at the Fundacion Hospitalaria Children´s Hospital in Buenos Aires.
+Furthermore, he is the inventor of a non-surgical dynamic compression treatment to correct pectus carinatum (keel chest), which has been used by more than 20,000 patients worldwide.
+Another precedent for an orthotic treatment for this condition was developed by Brazilian physician Sydney Haje and his team.
+These treatments are currently preferred over the surgical procedure of Mark Ravitch due to their less invasive nature.

 He is a member of the editorial board of the Journal of Pediatric Surgery.
-He is also part of the editorial board of other journals indexed in Index Medicus as "Fetal Diagnosis and Therapy" and the "Journal of Laparoendoscopic and Advanced Surgical Techniques ".
+He also serves on the editorial boards of other journals indexed in Index Medicus, such as Fetal Diagnosis and Therapy and the Journal of Laparoendoscopic and Advanced Surgical Techniques.

-He is the recent past-president of the International Pediatric Endosurgery Group.
+He is a past-president of the International Pediatric Endosurgery Group.

-He is the author of the book "Neonatologia Quirurgica" (Surgical Neonatology), published in 2004.